Equipment donations can be dropped off Monday evenings from

 The Personal Computer Museum is pleased to accept either financial donations that go

-towards the improvement of the facility, or computer donations that go towards our
+towards the operation of the museum, or computer donations that go towards our

 collection or will be recycled.
 We are the number one destination for computer recyling in Brantford.
 You can read about certain donations we have received.